BenHiramTaylor/JSONToBigQuery/readme.md

 - DatasetName: The name of the dataset, this will be created if it does not already exist.
 - TableName: The name of the table, this will be created if it does not already exist.
 - IdField: The field in your raw parsed JSON that representes the "id" of your obeject, used later for de-duplication and parsing lists into a different table.
+- Query: A query to run immediatly after the load, can be for de-duplication, merging results or frankly anything you need, Leave out of body to run no query
 - Data: A list of the raw JSON objects you wish to parse, one object equals one row in BigQuery, this will be parsed into a flat structure in the case of nested dictionaries, and lists will be mapped by the key and id into a different table.

 FIELDS CAN BE LEFT OUT, AND THEY WILL BE NULLED ON THE BigQuery SIDE AS SEEN BELOW.